inmyth/scala-templates/README.md

 ```scala
 def display(input: Int) = "You entered:" + input
 ```
-- Scala does not need `return`.
+- Scala does not need `return` keyword.
 The final line in the method is the return value
 - If the method is one line, it doesn't need brackets

 Functions in Scala are first-class and usually declared with `val`